tonykieling/usersys-backend/README.md

 #### Normal User
  1. Register
- 2. Login
+ 2. Login / Logout
- 3. Logout
- 4. Data user change
+ 3. Change user's Data, password and picture

 #### Admin User
  1. Register
- 2. Login
+ 2. Login / Logout
- 3. Logout
- 4. Data user change
+ 3. Change Admin's Data, password and picture
+ 4. List users
- 5. Grant/Seize Admin permission
+ 5. Grant / Seize Admin permission to other users
+ 6. Change users' Data and password
- 6. Check logs created by the users actions
+ 7. Check logs created by the users actions

  **@How to install:**
 *p.s.
-These actions are regarding to the server side.
 After running the steps below, please go to https://github.com/tonykieling/usersys-frontend and install the frontend part.*

+ 1. Within a directory called usersys, run
+ `# git clone git@github.com:tonykieling/usersys-backend.git .`
- 1. `# npm i`
+ 2. `# npm i`
- 2. Database (postgres) needs a role, a database and a password equal to 'usersys'.
+ 3. Database (postgres) needs a role, a database and a password equal to 'usersys'.
 The commands to have those things:
 `# psql`
 `# CREATE ROLE usersys WITH LOGIN PASSWORD 'usersys';`
 `# ALTER ROLE usersys CREATEDB; // it allows the role usersys creates a db`
 `# <logout>`
 `# psql -d postgres -U usersys`
 `# CREATE DATABASE usersys;`
- 3. Create the tables and populate them by using knex:
+ 4. Create the tables and populate them by using knex:
 `# knex migrate:latest   // creates the tables`
 `# knex seed:run   // starts populating the tables`
 The actions above is gonna create the database structure and gives some users and starts populating logs table, as well.